kmarsh423/Fracture-Detection-Hybrid-Model/README.md

 This project implements a **hybrid medical imaging system for fracture detection using X-ray scans from the Stanford MURA dataset.**
 The system is designed as a **high-recall screening tool** that combines:
  - A **CNN classifier** to detect the presence of fractures
- - A **Grad-CAM-based localization confidence module** to decide whether th emodel can confidently identify <i>where</i> a fracture is located
+ - A **Grad-CAM-based localization confidence module** to decide whether the model can confidently identify <i>where</i> a fracture is located

 Rather than forcing a binary decision, the system outputs **three possible outcomes**:
  - **Negative**: no fracture detected